 There are two persistence-capable classes in the Personalization application: the User class and the Interest class.
 Only instances of persistence-capable classes can be stored in a database.
-Chapter 4, Compiling and Running an ObjectStore Program, on page 33, describes how you use the postprocessor to make classes persistence-capable.
+Chapter 4, Compiling and Running an ObjectStore Program, on page 29, describes the way you use the postprocessor to make classes persistence capable.

 User objects contain core information about a user, for example, name, email address, and personal identification number (PIN).
 User objects are an acquaintance of (that is, they are associated with, but do not own) Interest objects.
 Interest objects contain descriptions of the types of content the associated user is interested in.
-The Interest's name (for example, "Food") and value ("Pizza") define the interest of the user.
-Users can change their profile dynamically at run time by adding and removing Interest objects.
+The Interest's name (for example, Food) and value (Pizza) define the interest of the user.
+Users can change their profiles dynamically at run time by adding and removing Interest objects.

-You define the User class for persistent use the same way you define it for transient use.
-The Interest class is also defined just like any other Java class.
-Other than the import COM.odi. statement, there is almost no special code for persistent use of the User or Interest class.
-This is one of the key advantages of the transparent Java language binding that ObjectStore provides.
+You define the User class for persistent use in the same way that you define it for transient use.
+The Interest class is also defined like any other Java class.
+Other than the import com.odi. statement, there is almost no special code for persistent use of the User or Interest class.
+This is one of the key advantages of the transparent Java language binding that ObjectStoreprovides.